cacao-org/docs/pages/cacao/cacao_predictive_control.md

 cacao-aorun-140-applyPF 1 start
 ~~~

 The predicted wavefront coefficients are written in stream `aolX_modevalPF`.

+### 1.4.
+Applying PF solution to AO control loop

-To apply them to the AO correction, enable
+To apply them to the AO correction, enable PF in mfilt:

 ~~~bash
 cacao-fpsctrl setval mfilt PF.enable ON